 Today, the business website is the focal point of your marketing.
 It’s where leads searching for a caterer will land.

-Most businesses realize the need a professional looking design that’s easy to navigate, displays their menu and services, and is mobile responsive so people can view it on a smartphone.
+Most businesses realize the need a professional looking design that’s easy to navigate, displays their menu and services, and is mobile responsive so people can view it on a phone.

 Many miss the concept of conversion-centered design, which means that the website creates experiences that focus on a single business goal.